vietor/node-func-queue/README.md

 #### callback_successed([...])

 The callback function was called when the `Queue` executed completed.
 It's parameters come from the last function call `deliver()`.
+If the function was undefined or null, call callback_error with append new first parameter to null when completed.

 #### callback_thisArg